 - Worth more together than separately

 Disposal of assets in a set are treated as separate disposals unless they are sold to the same person or persons who are connected.
-In such a case the £6,000 limit applies to all of the set collectively and not to each member individually.
+In such a case the £6,000 limit applies to all of the set collectively and not to each item individually.

 Even if the disposal proceeds of chattels exceeds the £6,000 exemption level, there may not be any tax to pay because the gain, together with all other gains, may be covered wholly or partially by the CGT annual exemption (£11,300 for 2017-18).

 In the normal way, investment in chattels is not usually subject to income tax.
 However, a sequence of gains on disposal may lead to the conclusion that they are being held for trading purposes rather than investment.